Mehdi-Saleh/Godot-WFC-Csharp/README.md

 - Create map based on a sample
 - Differnt match levels are possible (through changing MATCH_RADIUS)
 - Multi-threading
-- Possibility analysis from sample
+- Possibility based tile placement
 - Fail correction
+- Has a base generator class that can be expanded for your use

 To Do:
 - Chunk-based multithreading
+- 3D generation

-made with Godot v4.1.3
+made with Godot v4.2.1